gvwilson/thirdbit/src/fiction/makers-return/index.md

 She shivered despite the warmth when the lid finally hissed open.
 Step one: sit up.
 Step two: wait for the world to stop spinning.
-Doctor Meadows said it was something to do with her inner ears, but that didn't make it any better.
+Doctor Szego said it was something to do with her inner ears, but that didn't make it any better.
 Step three was to grope around on the table beside her pod to make sure her robe was there.